 Get the recognition you deserve

-- Gain public recognition for your inspiring and innovative recipe
+- Gain public recognition for your inspiring and innovative tuckshop recipes

-- Be showcased across a range of QAST publications, including the QAST website, social media pages and newsletters
+- Be showcased across a range of QAST publications, including the our website, social media pages and newsletters, as well as Health & Wellbeing Queensland social media pages

-- Boost the staff and volunteer morale within your tuckshop.
+- Enjoy a boost to staff and volunteer morale within your tuckshop.

 All entries in the Queensland Association of School Tuckshops (“QAST”) Recipe of the Year competition (“the competition”) are subject to the conditions of entry.